Y-Sui/Semantic-Parsing-for-KGQA/README.md

 - In the original STAGG model, it use the **S-MART** to do the mention detection and entity linking.
 Here we use the **BERT-Joint Training**.
 You can use other strong entity-linking-based models to do the same work.

 ![](figures/图片1.png)
-References:S-MART: Novel Tree-based Structured Learning Algorithms Applied to Tweet Entity Linking: https://arxiv.org/abs/1609.08075
+References: S-MART: Novel Tree-based Structured Learning Algorithms Applied to Tweet Entity Linking: https://arxiv.org/abs/1609.08075.

 ### Ablation Study
 ![](figures/图片2.png)